-Emilia Romagna Cooking Vacations
+Our Emilia Romagna Cooking Vacations

 Bologna, Parma, Modena: the very names evoke thoughts of plump tortellini, aged Parmesan cheeses and flavorful balsamic vinegar.
 Journey to the birthplace of such culinary treasures as home-made stuffed pastas, ragù alla Bolognese meat sauce and more during your cooking school vacation to Emilia Romagna with The International Kitchen.
 Explore local villages, fresh food markets, and ancient Roman cultural sites in this rich region during your cooking holiday.
 Known by Italians as one of the country’s gastronomic heartlands, Emilia Romagna will delight you with its authentic atmosphere, rich lifestyle, and exceptional cuisine.

-Vacations in Emilia Romagna
+Emilia Romagna Cooking Tours

 Escape into the northern Italian countryside, where peacocks freely roam and medieval towns follow age-old farming and cooking traditions.
 The quaint town is home to the last castle on the Po river as well as a one-star Michelin restaurant, where you’ll be learning about cured meats and pastas from the King of Ham himself.

 FAQ about cooking holidays in Italy

 Where can I learn to cook in Italy?